Villarreal CF 2018/19 Jerseys Released

-Villarreall CF has released their complete 2018/19 jersey set from Joma.
+Joma has released the 2018/19 Villarreal CF jerseys.
 One of LaLiga’s high profile clubs, the Yellow Submarine are back, and will be looking fine with their latest jerseys.

 Villarreal’s traditional yellow jersey comes with navy trim, with a rounded collar that is filled in only by navy around the sides and back.
 A mesh pattern can be seen on the sleeves, with a navy Joma J on each.
 The design at the front is embossed and is based from the design of Villarreal’s stadium, Estadio de la Cerámica.